ayushsaxena1997/skylark_assgn/README.md

 # Limitations of the model

 1. The point being designated as the inner point of GCP is currently the centre of the identified area.
 Although it approximates the location well, it needs to be developed.
+I couldn't deal much with it due to limited time frame available with me.
 2. The model is scale variant, i.e. can fail if the images are taken from a drastically different height.
+3. The template is taken from snap of a grassland and thus it works well on similar images.
+We will have to change our template if we test a drastically different geographical area.

+# Tasks due for improvement

+1. The co-ordinates of the inner corner of the template GCP can be given manually, and then the point can be rotated to get the co-ordinates of corners in rotated arrangement.
+This can be done with the same OpenCV function that was used to rotate the template.
+Finally, the co-ordinates to the corner will be assigned according to the amount of rotation of the template which was used to identify it.
+This can increase our accuracy significantly.
+2. The template should be made padding independent.
+There is a need to find a way such that a template of arbitrary pixel size can be cut out and used for comparision.
+This will make our model robust towards geographical variance in the images.

 # Other possibilities